awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-006.png" width="650">
 </center>

-Let the size of this fast memory be denoted by $Z$, having measurement units of `words`.
+Let the size of this fast memory be denoted by $Z$ , having measurement units of `words`.

 <center>
 <img src="./assets/01-007.png" width="650">